-Charleston's Best Waterfront Restaurant has a view that is a distinctive destination unto itself.
-Housed in a 1940s retired naval building on the east side of the Charleston peninsula, Fleet Landing Restaurant features Chef Drew Hedlund’s classic and contemporary Southern seafood fare in a setting that celebrates the area’s waterfront heritage.
+Charleston's best waterfront restaurant has a view that is a distinctive destination unto itself.
+Housed in a 1940s retired naval building on the east side of the Charleston peninsula, Fleet Landing Restaurant features Chef Deljuan Murphy’s classic and contemporary Southern seafood fare in a setting that celebrates the area’s waterfront heritage.
 The restaurant’s “maritime chic interior” caught the eye of Food & Wine Magazine which featured Fleet Landing in their trend spotting “Where to Go Next” column.

 Encased in a hurricane proof, 6,000 square foot concrete maritime structure, Fleet Landing juts out over the marsh on a reinforced pier and boasts oversized windows that offer an unobstructed view of the Charleston harbor.
 Built in 1942 by the US Navy as a debarkation point for sailors, the building lay vacant after World War II until it was acquired by the South Carolina Port Authority in the 1960s and used for storage.
-In 1988, when the structure was in disrepair, a 21-year-old Tradd Newton pointed out the unique building to his mother and made the prediction: “One day, I’m going to put something in that building”.
-Fast forward 16 years and Newton, with the guiding vision of Charleston architect Reggie Gibson and Newton's wife/business partner Weesie, is seeing his dream realized.
+In 1988, when the structure was in disrepair, a 21-year-old Tradd Newton pointed out the unique building to his family and made the prediction: “One day, I’m going to put something in that building.”
+Fast forward 16 years and Tradd Newton, with the guiding vision of Charleston architect Reggie Gibson and Newton's wife and business partner Weesie, is seeing his dream realized.

 Menu highlights include: